Sandy has killed at least 40 people in the United States

 Meanwhile, a crane atop a luxury Manhattan skyscraper under construction partly collapsed Monday, leaving its arm precariously perched and hanging over West 57th Street.
 New York City is experiencing strong winds because of Sandy, and the property group managing the site blamed the collapse on the storm.

 – The death toll stands at two, including a crew member of the HMS Bounty that went down over open sea.

 – The captain of the Bounty remains missing.

 Strong winds and rain that fell sideways lashed the Outer Banks as the outskirts of Sandy pummeled the barrier islands.

-– The state of emergency for 24 counties in the western part of the state remains in effect because of snow.
+North Carolina Gov. Beverly Perdue has declared a state of emergency for 24 counties in the western part of her state due to snow.

 – The state has dispatched nearly 400 crews to clear storm debris.

 – Suppliers said 151,000 homes and businesses were without power.

 – The death toll in the state stands at nine, including an 8-year-old boy who was struck by a tree limb.